lynx-x-ray-observatory/soxs/doc/source/python/spectra.rst

 values for the mock observation that you want to simulate, to create a statistically robust sample to draw photons from.

-An example using a :class:`~xrs_tools.spectra.Spectrum` created from a file:
+An example using a :class:`~sox.spectra.Spectrum` created from a file:

 .. code-block:: python